Where did you attend college/university?

 What do you like to do outside of medicine?

-Play tennis, run, hike, bike, watch college basketball (go Huskies!), travel, explore local restaurants, bars and parks, read, cook, and play with my pup.
+Play tennis, run, walk, bike, watch college basketball (go Huskies!), travel, explore local restaurants, bars and parks, read, cook, and play with my pup.
 I'm also a new mom so absolutely nothing beats snuggle time with my baby boy!